tosinwilliams/Flickr-Search-App/README.md

 # Flickr-Search-App

-An app that allows the users to search for photos using specific words.
+An app that utilizes the Flickr Api and allows the users to search for photos using specific words

 The app shows the results of the search in an infinite scroll list and each cell contains at least a photo.